Bruno Bušić

 Ante Bruno Bušić (6 October 1939 – 16 October 1978) was a Croatian writer and critic of the government of Socialist Federal Republic of Yugoslavia.
 He was one of the best-known victims of UDBA (Yugoslav secret police) killings.

 Biography

 Bušić was born in the village of Vinjani Donji near Imotski.
-By the time he enrolled into high school in Imotski, he was already involved in activities which communist authorities considered rebellious.
+By the time he enrolled in high school in Imotski, he was already involved in activities which communist authorities considered rebellious.
 In 1957, he joined a group called Tiho (silently, lit. - quietly) whose aim was to "fight for freedom, equality and the formation of a free Croatia based on democratic principles".
 It was at that time that the UDBA (Yugoslav secret police) began watching him.
 Bušić, along with his schoolmates who had also participated in Tiho, was expelled from school soon after.